sky8the2flies/react-user-boilerplate/README.md

 ### Get Started

-To use this boilerplate simply run the following command:
+To use this boilerplate simply run the following command, then follow the next steps:

 -   `git clone https://github.com/sky8the2flies/react-user-boilerplate`

+#### Configuration

+##### .env file requirements.

+-   DATABASE_URL
+    -   Database url used for MongoDB.
+-   JWT_SECRET
+    -   Sectret token used to sign user information from backend to frontend.
+-   REACT_APP_GOOGLE_CLIENT_ID, GOOGLE_SECRET, GOOGLE_CALLBACK
+    -   Used for Google Auth.

+### Database

+For the database, this boilerplate uses Mongoose.
+For the mongoose Scheme there are user schema and profile schema.

+##### Database - User Schema

+The following is what the User Schema stores:

+-   Username: Used as a required display name for the client.
+-   Email: Used as the required login for the client.
+-   Permissions: Optional permissions to use / add / remove.
+-   Password: Hashed by bcrypt.

+##### Database - Profile Schema

+The profile is created once the client signs up usign token auth OR google auth.
+The following is what the Profile Schema stores:

+-   Image: Default to gender neutral avatar.
+-   User: Reference to user.

 ### Ice Box

 The ice box features listed are going to be implemented as soon as possible.

+-   [x] Other user profile viewing
 -   [ ] Forgot password button
 -   [ ] Change password button
--   [x] Other user profile viewing

 ### Third party

-As I am still in the beginning stages of this project and have thought of most of the ideas that I will be including in the project please feel free to make pull requests and update certain parts that can be improved or just brand new ideas!
+As of now I am completed with what I wanted to be done for this boilerplate, however I am still taking suggestions.
+Please feel free to make pull requests and update certain parts that can be improved or just brand new ideas!
 I will be reviewing all pull requests, yay!

 ### Author